sfreeman2494/music_conversion/README.md

 # Music Conversion
-A small python script used to convert Spotify Playlists to Google Play Music playlists.
+A small python script used to convert Spotify playlists to Google Play Music playlists.

 # Running the Program
 `python music_conversion.py [spotify_username]`